-If your push button has DIP switches instead of jumpers, you can move the number 7 jumper to the number 1 position on the chime and on the push button, switch number 7 DIP switch to off and the number 1 DIP switch to on.
+If your push button has DIP switches instead of jumpers, you can move the number 7 jumper to the number 1 position on the chime and the push button, switch the number 7 DIP switch to off and the number 1 DIP switch to on.

 Anytime you experience interference with your chime, simply change the security code on both the chime and any push buttons until the interference goes away.